alepadua/Logsspot/README.md

 # Methodology

-We first analyze if the logs provided have the same information as presented on it's GUI and if the log itself is enough to help to detect and investigate something.
+ Technology is analyzed to define what are it's capabilities of detection.
+Then, the logs are analyzed to compare if the info generated is the same presented on it's GUI.
+This way it's possible to establish a log quality, and if the log itself is enough to help to detect and investigate something.

 # Objective